 Modern dance is often considered to have emerged as a rejection of, or rebellion against, classical ballet.
 In the late 19th century, dance artists such as Isadora Duncan, Maud Allan, and Loie Fuller were pioneering new forms and practices in what is now called aesthetic or free dance for performance.
 These dancers disregarded ballet's strict movement vocabulary, the particular, limited set of movements that were considered proper to ballet in the search for greater freedom of movement.

-Senior Ensemble Members attend a summer dance intensive with Guest Teachers and En L'air Staff covering over 30 hours of training.
+Ensemble students attend a summer dance intensive with Guest Teachers and En L'air Staff covering over 30 hours of training.
+2019 Summer Intensive

 9:00 AM - 3:30 PM